Instruments Owned by Nippon Music Foundation

 “Feuermann”

-This cello is known for its relatively slim body.
-From 1939, it was owned by Emanuel Feuermann (1902-1942), one of the greatest cellists in the world and is also well known in Japan as the teacher of Hideo Saito (1902-1974).
+It is estimated that only about 50 cellos made by Antonio Stradivari remain today.
+This cello is known for its relatively slim body compared to a standard size cello.
+From 1939, it was owned by Emanuel Feuermann (1902-1942), one of the greatest cellists in the world of him time.
 Feuermann performed throughout the world and recorded with this cello, hence the name "Feuermann".

 “Feuermann”